BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP** State change

-- MUST change the `payment.state` to `PAID` when all the payments for the order are confirmed.
+- MUST change the `payment.state` to `PAID` when the payment for the order is confirmed.
 - If the order expired and the channel has NOT been opened, OR the channel open failed.
     - MUST refund the client to `refund_onchain_address`.
       - The number of satoshi to refund